Leaderboard

 2 points

-31. Like many others, I have no use for Sami Callihan.
+Like many others, I have no use for Sami Callihan.
 The only times Sami really "entertained" me was when the CZW fans would air horn his promos.
 He had a surprisingly good match vs Davey Richards in AAW many moons ago.
 And I was invested in any matches against Penta because Penta is one of my favorites.
 The last thing Tony Khan needs is for either Dark or Dynamite to turn into the Sami and Friends Show.
 Jessica Havoc has regressed in the last 5 years.
-I have even less use for OINK/OIFK.
+I have even less use for OINK/OIFK.2 points

 1 point